Originally published in “.NET” magazine, Issue 283, Summer 2016. (That version can be viewed on Medium)

 But WdGits faces a problem.
 It needs to move aggressively into software products to expand their brand.
 In the PrD “Creation Session” (a workshop in which internal team members align on their assumptions), key WdGits’ stakeholders brainstormed about potential software applications they believed their customers could use.
 These took the form of simple paper prototypes of various screens representing new functionality – new to both WdGits, and they presumed, new to their customers (Principle 1: Design to Fail).

-Over a period of a few weeks, we visited handfuls of Wdgits customers, offering the artifacts in “Engagement Sessions” (the interview sessions with external stakeholders).
+Over a period of a few weeks, those same stakeholders, accompanied by a UX professional, visited handfuls of Wdgits customers, offering the artifacts in “Engagement Sessions” (the interview sessions with external stakeholders).
 (Principles 2-5).
 In most cases, customers didn’t understand the offerings, or more importantly, offered clear reasons why these putative solutions wouldn’t work in their context.

 Superficially, it sounds like the process was a complete failure, but just the opposite is true!
 The results were a resounding success on a number of levels: